Tschipcraft/advancement_edit/README.md

-# More Mobs
+# Advancement edit

 ![icon](pack.png)
 > A data pack for 1.13x-1.19x

 ## Features

-A old data pack I decided to upload which replaces the title of the advancement "We Need to Go Deeper" with "Welcome to Hell (:)".
+A old data pack I decided to upload which replaces the title of the advancement "We Need to Go Deeper" with "Welcome to Hell (:".
 This was originally a community request by @kestrel1110